boopsboops/crack-pipe/README.md

 ## Step 3: Merge your reads

 First processing step is to merge the reads by running command below in the terminal (open at the root of this project directory).
 The -f and -r arguments are the locations of your raw R1 and R2 reads respectively.
+The -t argument is the number of processor cores of your machine.
+If in doubt, set to four.

 ```
-./merge-reads.sh -f temp/fastq/your-reads.R1.fastq.gz -r temp/fastq/your-reads.R2.fastq.gz
+./merge-reads.sh -t 8 -f temp/fastq/your-reads.R1.fastq.gz -r temp/fastq/your-reads.R2.fastq.gz
 ```